 The damp proof course has a horizontal barrier in a wall to resist and reduce the effect of moisture rising through the structure by capillary action, and this process is called rising damp.
-It is used to stop the dampness in building which is coming from the ground, due to the capillary action of water.
+It is used to stop the dampness in the building which is coming from the ground, due to the capillary action of water.

 At the plinth level, DPC is provided in the building.

-Plain cement concrete PCC is mostly used and adopted for the DPC at plinth level of the building, 2.5 cm or 50 mm thick layer of concrete mix M-15 is provided under the normal condition.
+Plain cement concrete PCC is mostly used and adopted for the DPC at the plinth level of the building, 2.5 cm or 50 mm thick layer of concrete mix M-15 is provided under the normal condition.

-In simple words, the main function of DPC is to stop the water and moisture in a building which is rising from the ground.
+In simple words, the main function of DPC is to stop the water and moisture in a building that is rising from the ground.
 All civil engineering structures are constructed on soil and if the soil is previous then moisture coming constantly through it.
 This water and moisture rise up into floors through the capillary action.
 In impervious soil, a lot of moisture is present.